jasonsbarr/daniel-lang/docs/README.md

 ## Object-oriented programming

 Even though Lisps are known more for functional programming, there is a long history of OOP in Lisp languages.
-Daniel is a fully object-oriented language with classes, inheritance, and traits (similar to interfaces).
+Daniel is a fully object-oriented language with classes and inheritance.

 ```lisp
 ; Creating a class